cbranan/Anti-Forensics/README.md

 - AC 2.1: The digital forensics tool is able to detect all files whose pointers have been deleted and have not been completely overwritten in the file system.
 - AC 2.2: The digital forensics tool is able to recover all portions of a file that have not been overwritten in the file system.

 ##### User Story 3.
+As a **Computer Forensic Analyst**, I want to **identify and understand system contents** so I can **develope an overview of user activities**
+- AC 3.1: The digital forensics tool is able to retrieve user files and permissions, while also retrieving usernames and user activity logs.

+##### User Story 4.
 As a **Computer Forensic Analyst**, I want to **detect system modifications** so I can **construct a timeline of actions taken**
-- AC 3.1: The digital forensics tool is able to detect changes to system logs
+- AC 4.1: The digital forensics tool is able to detect changes to system logs
-- AC 3.2: The digital forensics tool is able to detect changes to file attributes
+- AC 4.2: The digital forensics tool is able to detect changes to file attributes
-- AC 3.3: The digital forensics tool is able to detect changes to the registry
+- AC 4.3: The digital forensics tool is able to detect changes to the registry

-##### User Story 4.
+##### User Story 5.
 As a **Member of a Computer Incident Response Team**, I want to **view previous activity on a system** so I can **restore the system's availability**
-- AC 4.1: The digital forensics tool is able to retrieve system configuration and settings, while also retrieving system activity logs.
+- AC 5.1: The digital forensics tool is able to retrieve system configuration and settings, while also retrieving system activity logs.

-##### User Story 5.
-As a **Computer Forensic Analyst**, I want to **identify and understand system contents** so I can **develope an overview of user activities**
-- AC 5.1: The digital forensics tool is able to retrieve user files and permissions, while also retrieving usernames and user activity logs.

 #### Use Case Diagram
 ![UseCases](images/UseCases.png)